Elisabed Cherkezishvili

 Elisabed Cherkezishvlili (ელისაბედ ჩერქეზიშვილი; 1864–1948) was a Georgian theater and screen actress.
 Cherkezishvili entered the Tbilisi theatre troupe in 1886.
 Among her most popular roles were Khanuma in Khanuma, Elizabeth in First they Died, then They Wed, Tasia in Fate, the Betrayer, Isakhari in Betrayal, Ana Andreevna in "The Government Inspector", and Maia in "The Little Kakhetian".
 After the Bolshevik takeover of Georgia, Cherkezishvili worked at the Rustaveli Theatre (1921–24), the Kutaisi Theatre (1924–25), and the Marjanishvili Theatre (1930–48).
 In 1920–40 Cherkezishvili played a number of memorable roles in Georgian film, including the mother from "Arsena Jorjiashvili", Jupana ("Who is to Blame?"), Khanuma ("Khanuma"), the mother from "Two Hunters", Kneina ("Revolt in Guria"), the Tatar woman in "Meeting", the matchmaker from "Zhuzhuna's Dowry", the collective farmer from "Girl from the other Side", and Makari's mother from "Keto and Kote".

 Early life

-Cherkezishvili was born in November 14 of 1864, in one of the royal families of Georgia.
-She was given and education by her father since childhood.
-She was forced to marry Georgian prince who was way older than her.
-However, couple years later she escaped from the house and got married with Niko Khizanishvili, who was Ilia Chavchavadze's lawyer.
+Cherkezishvili was born on November 14 1864, in one of the royal families of Georgia.
+She was given an education by her father since childhood.
+She was forced to marry a Georgian prince who was much older than her.
+However, she escaped from the house to marry Niko Khizanishvili, who was Ilia Chavchavadze's lawyer.
 Ilia Chavchavadze was renewing the professional Georgian Theater, so Niko and Ilia supported Elisabed to start her career as an actress.